spautz/limited-cache/README.md

 # limited-cache

-A minimal JS cache: like using an object, except it won't grow forever
+A minimal JS cache.
+Like using an object to store keys and values, except it won't grow forever

 ## Motivation

 A plain Javascript object is often good enough for simple key-value caching.

 The problem is that a simple object cache can grow forever.
-This library is like a plain object with a size limit, plus `maxCacheTime` and smarter removal of old items.
+This library adds a size limit, plus `maxCacheTime` and smarter removal of old items.

 ## Example